 When price tags didn’t even exist

 Today we go to any store find a price tag and assume that is the value of that item we’re purchasing.
-There’s no question asked, neither interaction in many cases with the clerk.
+There’s no question asked, nor interaction in many cases with the clerk.
 Yet there was a time when price tags didn’t exist.

 Finding the origin of things is always hard.
 Before the 19th-century price tags didn’t exist.
 In other words, before buying anything you needed to bargain and haggle with the clerk to finalize the purchase.

 Indeed, stores could finally manage more inventories with fewer clerks.
-That’s because clients needed to walk to the clerk ask for price and after haggling, a bit agree on the purchase.
+That’s because clients needed to walk to the clerk to ask for the price and after haggling, a bit agree on the purchase.

 This might have been time-consuming in terms of the clerks required to manage the inventories, the training needed to have clerks know the price ranges, and what was allowed.
-And the time it could take to customers to bargain the price.
+And the time it could take for customers to bargain the price.

-In many cases, we look for a flight ticket, which price is different, an item on a popular e-commerce platform that according to where and when we browse shows us a slightly different price.
+In many cases, we look for a flight ticket, which price is different, or an item on a popular e-commerce platform that according to where and when we browse shows us a slightly different price.

 Also, many dynamic pricing strategies are already used in many of the products or services you might buy.
 It’s just that you don’t realize that.

 What is dynamic pricing?

 Think of the case in which there is a surge in demand for a service (Uber for example), and the price of it rises accordingly.

 Therefore, there are certain times of the day or certain periods where the same service or item can be sold for more.
 Also, at a certain interval of time, the demand for a service might be higher.
-Think of the case of more people trying to purchase a ticket for a concert which might drive price up.
+Think of the case of more people trying to purchase a ticket for a concert which might drive the price up.

 Is dynamic pricing legal?

 Yet it is when price discrimination depends on economic factors that are affected by demand and offer.
-In other cases, if price discrimination might be based on gender, race or religion that becomes illegal.
+In other cases, if price discrimination might be based on gender, race, or religion that becomes illegal.

 Technological changes are enabling dynamic pricing

-Think of the case in which you enter a store to purchase a coffee an pay $2.
-Yet a person enters the same coffee shop and purchase the same coffee for $1.
+Think of the case in which you enter a store to purchase a coffee and pay $2.
+Yet a person enters the same coffee shop and purchases the same coffee for $1.

-The algorithm that drives the offering on the e-commerce platform has quite some data about your behavior, spending habit, it knows your location, and it knows the time of purchase.
+The algorithm that drives the offering on the e-commerce platform has quite some data about your behavior, and spending habits, it knows your location, and it knows the time of purchase.

 Based on all those variables it determines the price of the good you’re buying.
 You would perceive it as all done algorithmically and automatically by a machine, which is not thinking.
-You might perceive it as a technological advancement.
+You might perceive it as technological advancement.

 The fact that technology nowadays allows platforms to embed algorithms makes it easy for those companies to leverage dynamic prices and makes it easier for consumers to accept this practice.

 How can you apply dynamic pricing to your business?

 For instance, do you serve several segments that have entirely different budget levels?

-Think of a company that serves both consumers or business clients.
+Think of a company that serves both consumers and business clients.
 The former will have a budget that is way lower compared to the latter.
 In that case, you can achieve higher revenue by simply repackaging your product or service in a different format.